 The Fund Managers of ENIF and ENEF have also been actively investing in Serbian SMEs.

-Under ENIF, the early stage fund, there have been investments in Drytools/Alchemy, a business as a software & project management tools for specialty chemicals industry; in CityExpert, a platform for publishing real estate opportunities; in WorkPuls, a productivity monitoring software for companies; and in CUBE, a business information and credit risk service company, Hunch Insight: an Ad-tech SaaS technology company that helps businesses deliver automated, optimized, and personalized ads to users on leading digital advertising platforms, Virtus Vita: a global dialysis & travel organization, Tradecore: a company providing large enterprises and new companies come to for ways to keep up with changes and optimize their businesses, to keep up with innovation, lower costs, increase revenue, and stay in compliance with changing rules and regulations.
+Under ENIF, the early stage fund, there have been investments in Drytools/Alchemy, a business as a software & project management tools for specialty chemicals industry; in CityExpert, a platform for publishing real estate opportunities; in WorkPuls, a productivity monitoring software for companies; and in CUBE, a business information and credit risk service company, Hunch Insight: an Ad-tech SaaS technology company that helps businesses deliver automated, optimized, and personalized ads to users on leading digital advertising platforms, Virtus Vita: a global dialysis & travel organization, Tradecore: a company providing large enterprises and new companies come to for ways to keep up with changes and optimize their businesses, to keep up with innovation, lower costs, increase revenue, and stay in compliance with changing rules and regulations and Content insights a company providing a software for gauging content quality to help editors assess as well as monitor their content on the web.

 To see one of these companies in action watch our case study video for Drytools/Alchemy.